 - Choice of foods: Although you’ve already chosen your food before you have begun eating, you can still take the opportunity to contemplate your choices.
 Think about the nutrients your body needs to sustain itself.
-Ask yourself, “Is this what my body and mind need to be healthy, and perform at an optimal level?”
-“Is it sufficient, or too much?”
-By asking yourself these questions, you will be more inclined to make better choices in the future.

 - Contemplating the sources: Most of us don’t think about all the work it takes to provide us with the food we eat.
 While you’re eating, consider all the work by the farmer, shipping company, and the grocery store.
 These are real people who worked hard to provide you with the food necessary for your survival.

 You can find more tips about mindful eating here: 7 Simple Steps to Mindful Eating

 Choose an activity that you perform regularly, such as washing dishes.
 Focus all your attention on this activity, and resist the temptation to let your mind wander,.
 When it does, just bring your attention back to washing dishes.